neurogym/neurogym/docs/envs.md

 ### MatchingPenny task ###

 Logic: The agent is rewarded when it selects the
-         same target as the computer,
+         same target as the computer.

 Reference paper: